Institution

 Bronwen Konecky

-Assistant Professor of Earth and Planetary Sciences, Washington University in Saint Louis
+Assistant Professor of Earth and Planetary Sciences, WashU

 Primary subject of interest: Tropical cilmate and paleoclimate, climate-ecosystem feedbacks, plant biomarkers